Nomad1/dftools/README.md

 * Combatibility mode (enabled with ```__COMPAT__``` define) - for old hardware and GLSL 1.5
 * Simple (enabled with ```SIMPLE_VERSION```) - fast but acceptable implementation
 * default - slow, but great resulting image quality for both upscaling and downscaling.
 Some ideas taken from Cinder-SdfText project

+### Vector-based distance fields
+Also best quality SDFs are generated from vector graphics.
+Very best generator among with 4-colored SDF is (msdf)[https://github.com/Chlumsky/msdfgen] project and if you want to draw fonts in runtime it would be wise to use pseude SDF-based bezier curve rendering by Adam Simmons: <https://www.shadertoy.com/view/ltXSDB>.